-According to IBM Security and the Ponemon Institute’s 2020 Cost of Data Breach Report, approximately 80% of data breaches involved the theft of customer's personally identifiable information.
-While this may sound like a cybersecurity issue, the report also notes that 10% of the breaches in their study were the result of a physical security compromise, with an average cost of $4.36 million per breach.
+According to IBM Security and the Ponemon Institute's 2020 Cost of a Data Breach Report, approximately 80% of data breaches involved the theft of customer's personally identifiable information.
+While this may sound like a cybersecurity issue, the report also notes that 10% of the breaches in the study were the result of a physical security compromise, with an average cost of $4.36 million per breach.
 Many, if not all, of these physical security data breaches could have been avoided with the use of a mantrap to limit access to secure hardware.

 How do mantraps work in access control?

 In terms of access control systems for businesses, a mantrap is implemented for the purpose of restricting the entry and exit to and from the most secure areas of a facility.